 OMAR AL MAADARANI

 Omar is studying economics and political studies at American University of Beirut.
-At university he was elected as the president of UNICEF club and started the psychosocial support program that provides psychological support for Syrian refugee kids we operate in 6 schools built by our university and our program have touched thousands of Syrian kids affecting them in a very positive way.
-Along, with being the president of UNICEF club, he was the president of the Economics Student Society at AUB.
-Also, he participated in a summer program organized by LSE at Beijing and a social entrepreneurship program in Ethiopia.
+At university he was elected as the president of UNICEF club and started the psychosocial support program that provides psychological support for Syrian refugee kids.
+There, he operates in 6 schools built by his university and the program has touched thousands of Syrian kids.
+Along, with being the president of UNICEF club, Omar was also the president of the Economics Student Society at AUB.
+He participated in a summer program organized by LSE at Beijing and a social entrepreneurship program in Ethiopia.
 Because of his psycho-social support project, he was awarded the Exceptional Volunteer of the Year award by the Center of Civic Engagement and Community Service at AUB (CCECS).
 Right now he is participating in a research project between CCECS and Harvard Program in Refugee Trauma.
 He is planning to start his own NGO after he graduates.

 Salma is a Ph.D candidate in the fields of Gender, Cultures, identities and Media studies at Sidi Mohammed Ben Abdellah University She has received a grant from US embassy to be part of an American Organization called GLOBAL Girl Media,where she received an in-depth training in Journalism and Digital media.Moreover, she was honored to join African Women Writing for Social Change workshop that was held in Kampala,Uganda.Salma has a various amount of experiences,leading and coordinating different projects mainly serving as the training coordinator for the US-Middle East Partnership Initiatives"Empowering Unemployed Women and Youth through Entrepreneurship".
 She also has a perfect record in social work.
 She worked for a number of NGOS as well as participating in many local and international social activities and projects, particularly on Media, Education, Women, Peace and conflict resolution Social entrepreneurship and Youth.
 Parallel to her studies, she is a member of many youth-led organizations and international networks such as Global Girl Media and Network -Morocco , Moroccan American Association for Communication & Cultural Cooperation, African Women development Fund,Swedish Institute of Alexandria,Together as One,Global Shapers,Families Against Terrorism and Extremism Young Moroccan Leaders,Young Researchers on Gender and Development, Moroccan Social entrepreneurs, the Association of Moroccan American Dialogue.